ifriedham/startup/notes.md

   - ```➜ ssh -i [key pair file] ubuntu@[ip adress]```
   - ip adress (elastic I think): ```3.95.142.128```
 - **DON'T FORGET TO PROPERLY RELEASE THE ELASTIC IP ADDRESS AT THE END OF THE SEMESTER** (in addition to terminating my instance)

+- Attempting to get a fun domain name.  ```griffinspacejam.click``` is still registering as "in progress"